-Muriel Coult was an active member of the Civil Service Clerical Association (the union is today, along with other merging partners, part of
+Muriel Coult was an active member of the Civil Service Clerical Association (the union is today, along with other merging partners, part of PCS, the Public and Commercial Services Union.
+She was described in the official history of the union as being a “woman who had shown exceptional energy on the Youth Advisory Committee”.

 She won much praise and admiration for her pioneering trade union education courses during the war.
 “In spite of enemy action, transport difficulties and the complications caused by evacuation and other war time problems, she made a great success of organising weekend schools in many parts of the country.
 So much so that many other unions followed CSCA initiative.”